danburck/ethermint-simple-smart-contract/README.md

   };
   ```

-  Running any command, e.g.
+  Try any hardhat command with, e.g.

   ```bash
   npx hardhat accounts --network development
   ```

-  throws the following error:
+  to throw the following error:

   ```
   An unexpected error occurred: